Thank you, Scott Shannon, and thanks to all of you for being with us.

 And I'd love to know what those conversations were about.

-And remember it's Biden's Justice Department that rightly is being investigated by the House Judiciary Committee on the issue of weaponization of the Justice Department.
+And remember, it's Biden's Justice Department that rightly is being investigated by the House Judiciary Committee on the issue of weaponization of the Justice Department.

-But anyway, the House already impeached Donald Trump for you know there's they're saying no, they did not impeach.
+But anyway, the House already impeached Donald Trump.

 That is meaningless.

-Today's ruling confirms what Republicans have been arguing.
+The RNC said in a statement, today's ruling confirms what Republicans have been arguing.

 The American people get to pick the candidates, not activists, not bureaucrats.

-The effort to kick Donald Trump Trump off the ballot was pure election interference from the left, they said, and the RNC was proud to fight in the Supreme Court alongside President Trump's campaign and other Republican partners to preserve voters' right to make their voices heard.
+And the RNC was proud to fight in the Supreme Court alongside President Trump's campaign and other Republican partners to preserve voters' right to make their voices heard.

 We look forward to continuing the fight, beat Democrats in court over the coming months.